The Commonplace

 Claims (12)

 The paper proposes a practice-oriented, end-to-end algorithm for integrating AI into SME managerial decision loops grounded in CRISP-DM and extended with AI Canvas, an organizational digital-readiness assessment, and an MLOps layer.
-Organizational Efficiency positive high existence and content of the proposed AI adoption algorithm/framework (design elements integrated)
+Organizational Efficiency positive existence and content of the proposed AI adoption algorithm/framework (design elements integrated)

 0.09

 The approach operationalizes AI adoption into seven sequential stages, each with specified deliverables, assigned roles, and gate/exit criteria.
-Organizational Efficiency positive high number and specification of stages (operationalization of adoption process)
+Organizational Efficiency positive number and specification of stages (operationalization of adoption process)

 0.09

 An MLOps layer is included to provide continuous integration/deployment, monitoring, retraining, and governance for sustainable model maintenance.
-Organizational Efficiency positive high presence of MLOps capabilities (CI/CD, monitoring, retraining, governance) in the proposed design
+Organizational Efficiency positive presence of MLOps capabilities (CI/CD, monitoring, retraining, governance) in the proposed design

 0.09

 The framework explicitly targets SME-specific risks (data scarcity, limited skills/budgets, and change resistance) and proposes mitigations such as staged pilots, human-in-the-loop designs, and clear governance.
-Organizational Efficiency positive high presence of SME-specific mitigation measures in the framework (staged pilots, H-in-the-loop, governance)
+Organizational Efficiency positive presence of SME-specific mitigation measures in the framework (staged pilots, H-in-the-loop, governance)

 0.09

 A pilot implementation in an SME for inventory-demand forecasting used a gradient-boosting model which outperformed a business-as-usual baseline on forecasting accuracy metrics.
-Output Quality positive medium forecasting accuracy (forecast error / accuracy metrics) of gradient-boosting model versus baseline
+Output Quality positive forecasting accuracy (forecast error / accuracy metrics) of gradient-boosting model versus baseline

 n=1